- Are you struggling with your mental toughness?

 4) Strength under pressure: Demonstrate strength and stability in the face of chaos and negative situations.
 This requires discipline, but if you can do this you’ll be better to handle these situations better and better the more they arise.

 5) Understand the 6 P’s rule: Proper Preparation Prevents Piss Poor Performance.
-Make sure that you plan ahead for all situations as best you can to minimize stress.
+So make sure that you plan ahead for all situations as best you can to minimize stress.

 7) If you’re not patient then demonstrate the discipline to be: I always have people to tell me that I’m a patient person, but the reality is that I’m not.
-What I’ve come to recognize is that I never feel patient, but rather I can demonstrate the discipline to express the patience because I recognize important things are always a working progress.
+So what I’ve come to recognize is that I never feel patient, but rather I can demonstrate the discipline to express patience.
+This is because I recognize important things are always a working progress.

 8) Gratitude: One of the biggest mistakes you can make is focusing on what you don’t have and comparing yourself to others.
 I know it’s human nature to do so, but it’s a mistake.
-Focus on what you do have and what you’re striving to have…period.
+Therefore, focus on what you do have and what you’re striving to have…period.

 9) Maintain your course with tenacity: No matter what you are on a road towards your goals.
 If anyone tries to knock you off that course you’ve got to detach from them.
 Maintain your course and surround yourself with those that will support your efforts.
 This doesn’t necessarily mean financial support, but emotional and mental support should be all the energy you get from those around you.
-If that girlfriend or boyfriend isn’t giving you that energy get rid of them.
+To sum it up, if that girlfriend or boyfriend isn’t giving you that energy get rid of them.

 10) Maintain your standards: Don’t lower your bar just because times get slow, or you feel like you may lose the deal.
 Maintain the standard and figure out a way to make it work if you can.
-If you can’t you can’t, but the war is not over.
+So if you can’t you can’t, but the war is not over.

 Building Mental Strength: The Takeaway